hashicorp/consul/website/source/docs/guides/connect-gateways.md

 those tokens when you start the gateways.
 As we mentioned in the prerequisites, you will need to make sure that both Envoy and Consul are installed on the gateway nodes.
-You won’t want to run any services on these nodes other than Consul and Envoy because they need to be more accessible than the other nodes in your cluster, and will have access to the WAN.
+You won’t want to run any services on these nodes other than Consul and Envoy because they necessarily will have access to the WAN.

 ### Deploy the Gateway for your primary datacenter